La Plata Electric Association (LPEA)

 Did you know renewable energy costs in Colorado are now on par with coal!?

 Unfortunately, La Plata Electric Association (LPEA) is in an increasingly expensive contract that forces us to buy 95% of our power from Tri-State, a generation and transmission provider that is heavily reliant on fossil fuels, through 2050.

 Our community should look into ways to use renewable energy to secure our power sources, clean up our environment, improve public health, boost our the local economy, and lower electricity rates for everyone.

 Fortunately, each member owner of LPEA (anyone with an LPEA electricity bill) has the power to shift the conversation by engaging with, and electing, LPEA Board Directors.
-Democratic participation will be key this spring as the election kicks off and the current LPEA board grapples with planning for the future.
+Democratic participation is key as the election cycle continues on and the current LPEA board grapples with planning for the future.

 Renewable energy is the future.